XamNn/interp-book/src/struct.md

 # Structs

-Structs define a type that matches any object that has the specified fiels and types.
+Structs define a type that matches any record that has the specified fiels and types.
 ```cs
 struct Dog {
     breed String,